mikeshardmind/discord-scheduler/readme.md

 ## Implementation details

 This is designed for use alongside a discord.py bot or client, uses sqlite as a persistent backend via apsw, and uses arrow for correct time handling.

+This currently dispatches the first time the walltime for a zone is at or past the configured time. folds are not disambiguated.
+This is considered acceptable currently but is not ideal and may be changed later.

 ## pypi?